 To give a broader overview, segmentation detects the object category it belongs to, whereas instance segmentation, as the name suggests, identifies instances by giving them unique labels.
-Let’s break this down: suppose there are dogs of multiple breeds in an image you’re about to annotate.
-Semantic segmentation will detect that the objects in an image, in this case, dogs, belong to the same “dog” class, while instance segmentation will also give them individual instances.
+Let’s break this down: suppose there are sheep in an image you’re about to annotate.
+Semantic segmentation will detect that the objects in an image, in this case, sheep, belong to the same “sheep” class, while instance segmentation will also give them individual instances.
 Both segmentation methods make an impact across varied industries by smoothly identifying objects of interest.

 Use cases for semantic segmentation

 The applications of semantic segmentation for CV cover an array of disciplines:

 - Virtual image search